dry-python/returns/docs/pages/railway.rst

 - :func:`~returns.primitives.container.Rescueable.rescue`
   is the opposite of ``bind`` method that works only when container is in failed state
-- :func:`~returns.primitives.container.Fixable.fix`
-  transforms error to value (failure became success) that works only when container is in failed state, is the opposite of ``map`` method
 - :func:`~returns.primitives.container.Altable.alt`
   transforms error to another error that works only when container is in failed state,